 After you apply for SNAP in Ohio, you will be required to undergo an in-person interview to verify your information.
 Be mindful that phone interviews are not usually an option in Ohio.
 During the in-person interview, you may need to provide the following types of documents to help certify the information on your application:

-- Proof of your Social Security Number (SSN)
+- Proof of your Social Security number (SSN)

-- S. citizenship or immigration documents
+- Proof of citizenship or immigration documents

 - Pay stubs, bank statements and other documentation about your income and resources